pieroproietti/penguins-eggs-book/chapter-6.md

 where the °egg became a penguin,° possibly indicating a transition or transformation of some sort.

+## `/etc/penguins-eggs.d/krlll` or `/etc/calamares/`
+krill uses for its configuration `/etc/penguins-eggs.d/krlll` or, if calamares is installed, exploits the latter's configuration in `/etc/calamares/`.

+Of this configuration, the only configuration actually used is `/etc/penguins-eggs.d/krlll/modules` and in particular, this modules are read and used:
+* `partition.conf`
+* `unpackfs`: Unpacks the file system.
+* `sources-yolk`: Configures software sources.
+* `removeuser`: remove live user
+* `sources-yolk-undo`: remove sources-yolk
+* `cleanup`: cleaup

-## `/etc/penguins-eggs.d/krill.yaml
+## `/etc/penguins-eggs.d/krill.yaml`

-The YAML configuration file named `krill.yaml` is used for configuring the installation settings of krill.
+The remain configurations of krill are stored on `/etc/penguins-eggs.d/krill.yaml` used for configuring the installation settings.

+This is a yaml file, and can be customized.
 Let's go show the different sections of the configuration:

 ```
  Penguins' eggs